Dimillian/IceCubesApp/README.md

 <img src="Images/promo.png" />

-IceCubesApp is an open source application for accessing the decentralized social network Mastodon!
+IceCubesApp is an open-source application for accessing the decentralized social network Mastodon!
 It's built entirely in SwiftUI, making it fast, lightweight, and easy to use.

-You can connect to any Mastodon instance and browse your timeline, interact with other users, and post updates and media.
+You can connect to any Mastodon instance, browse your timeline, interact with other users, and post updates and media.

-The project is split into different Swift Packages to make it easier to manage and maintain the codebase.
-Each package is focused on a specific aspect of the application, such as the UI, network communication, or data models.
-This modular approach allows for easier collaboration and ensures that the code is organized and easy to understand.
+The project is split into different Swift Packages to make managing and maintaining the codebase easier.
+Each package focuses on a specific application aspect, such as the UI, network communication, or data models.
+This modular approach allows for easier collaboration and ensures the code is organized and easily understood.

 It's a great starting point for learning SwiftUI.
 The app covers many of the basic concepts of SwiftUI, such as building layouts, working with data, and handling user interaction.
-By exploring the code, you can gain a solid understanding of how to use SwiftUI in your daily life.
-Plus, the open source nature of IceCubesApp means that you can see how real-world applications are built and get a sense of best practices for using SwiftUI.
+By exploring the code, you can understand how to use SwiftUI in your daily life.
+Plus, the open-source nature of IceCubesApp means you can see how real-world applications are built and get a sense of best practices for using SwiftUI.

-The architecture is straightforward MVVM for most parts, no redux on this one ;)
+The architecture is straightforward MVVM for most parts, there is no redux on this one ;)

 Thanks!